dbeidle/dbeidle/README.md

 - 👋 Hi, I’m @dbeidle
-- 👀 I’m interested in learning to code, automobiles, trains, photography.
+- 👀 I’m interested in writing code, automobiles, trains, and photography.
+I have recently started getting more into building/creating things with wood.
 - 🌱 I’m currently learning JavaScript, React, Python
 - 💞️ I’m looking to collaborate on anything
 - 💼 Portfolio is [here](https://hitekredneck.io)